gtech-mulearn/IEEE-LAUNCHPAD/profiles/ashnaa@mulearn.md

 #### Networking:

--Chief Technical Officer (IEDC) at College of Engineering Kottarakkara, fostering a collaborative environment and connecting with industry experts.
+- Chief Technical Officer (IEDC) at College of Engineering Kottarakkara, fostering a collaborative environment and connecting with industry experts.
--Volunteer Secretary for the National Service Scheme, coordinating events and engaging with community members.
+- Volunteer Secretary for the National Service Scheme, coordinating events and engaging with community members.
--Student Representative for the Alumni Association, building relationships between current students and alumni.
+- Student Representative for the Alumni Association, building relationships between current students and alumni.

 #### Career Plan:

--In the immediate term, I plan to enhance my backend development skills in Python and Django while gaining practical experience through internships and real-world projects.
+- In the immediate term, I plan to enhance my backend development skills in Python and Django while gaining practical experience through internships and real-world projects.
--In the long-term, I aim to take on a senior developer role, lead projects, and mentor junior developers.
+- In the long-term, I aim to take on a senior developer role, lead projects, and mentor junior developers.

 #### Thoughts on Kerala's Tech Ecosystem: